rbisdorff/Digraph3/docSphinx/tutorial.rst

      determinateness (%) : 58.33
      most credible action(s) = { 'S-HKK': 0.17, 'C-HKK': 0.17, }

-Recommended best choice for Alice eventually becomes the *Graduate Interpreter* study program at the *Technical High school* Köln (see :numref:`aliceBestChoice` Line 16) supported by a :math:`(0.75 + 1)/2.0 \,=\,87.5\%` (18/24) majority of global criteria significance [24]_.
+Recommended best choice for Alice eventually becomes the *Graduate Interpreter* study program at the *Technical High School* Köln (see :numref:`aliceBestChoice` Line 16) supported by a :math:`(0.75 + 1)/2.0 \,=\,87.5\%` (18/24) majority of global criteria significance [24]_.

-A graphviz drawing of the *skeleton* of the corresponding strict outranking digraph (see Line 2 in :numref:`aliceBestChoiceDrawing` below) may finally well illustrate our *best choice recommendation* for Alice.
+A graphviz drawing of the *skeleton* of the corresponding strict outranking digraph (see Line 2 in :numref:`aliceBestChoiceDrawing` below) may finally well illustrate our *best choice recommendation*.

 .. code-block:: pycon
    :name: aliceBestChoiceDrawing
    :linenos:
-   :caption: Drawing Alice's best choice recommendation
+   :caption: Drawing the best choice recommendation

    >>> dgcd = ~(-dg)
    >>> dgcd.closeTransitive(Reverse=True)